Losing a job can feel hopeless. Learning the rules and how to take action can help manage the situation.

 Employees who want to pursue wrongful termination claims need to act quickly.
 In some cases, the deadlines to file a claim are extremely short.

-Were you wrongfully terminated?
+Do you think you were wrongfully terminated?
 Contact Jeff.